justjohn2001/t-fun/README.md

 # T-FUN
-Functions that run on the Datomic main query group.
+An example of functions that run on the Datomic main query group (the transactor) which synchronize the Datomic data with an external data source, Cloudsearch in this case.
+The Cloudsearch cluster and other infrastructure are created or updated on each deploy of the application.

 ## Deploy
 `clj -A:dev -m datomic.ion.dev '{:op :push}'`